Gibbs-Markov-Young structures with (stretched) exponential tail for partially hyperbolic attractors: Introduction

 \fd

-Sometimes it is possible to obtain specific rates for which $\mathcal C_{\mu}(\varphi, \psi)$ decays to 0 as $n$ tends to infinity, at least for certain classes of observables with some regularity.
+Sometimes it is possible to obtain specific rates for which $\mathcal C_{\mu}(\varphi, \psi)$ decays to 0 as $n\to\infty$, at least for certain classes of observables with some regularity.
 See that if we take the observables as characteristic functions of Borel sets, we get the classical definition of \emph{mixing}.

 The next corollary follows from Theorem~\ref{t:Markov towers} together with \cite[Theorem~B]{AP2}; see also \cite[Remark~2.4]{AP2}.
-Though in \cite{AP2} the decay of correlations depends on some backward decay rate in the unstable direction, in our case we clearly have exponential backward contraction along that direction.
+Though in \cite{AP2} the decay of correlations depends on some backward decay rates in the unstable direction, in our case we clearly have exponential backward contraction along that direction.
 So the next result is indeed an extension of~\cite[Corollary~B]{AP3} to the (stretched) exponential case.